rlberry-py/rlberry/docs/contributing.md

     ```bash
     git remote add upstream https://github.com/rlberry-py/rlberry
     ```
-    You should now have a working installation of scikit-learn, and your git repository properly configured.
+    You should now have a working installation of rlberry, and your git repository properly configured.
 The next steps now describe the process of modifying code and submitting a PR:
 7. Synchronize your main branch with the upstream/main branch, more details on [GitHub Docs](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork):
     ```bash
     git checkout main